mitro54/DASH/roadmap.md

 - generate boilerplates/basecode on demand (based on context, new project? need db config?)

 ## User stories
-- AS an user, i want my terminal setup be the same way no matter the place
+- AS an user, i want my terminal toolset be the same no matter the place, easy setup

 ## MVP
+- Core
+- Python extensions
+- 1 simple feature for testing the wrapper, ls possibly